7424243/javascript-weird-parts/README.md

 * Closure: a JavaScrript feature wherrer a function is bundled together with references to its surrounding lexical environment.
 Gives access to outer function's scope from an inner function.
 Created everrytime a function is created.

 * Callback: a function you give to another function, as a parameter, to be run when the other function is finished.

+* Function Currying: creating a copy of a function but with some preset parameters.
+(Using .bind())